hristo-vrigazov/mmap.ninja/MICROLIB.md

 images = RaggedMmap('val_images')
 assert isinstance(np.ndarray, images[4])
+# len(images) now returns the number of samples
+# images[5] is now a numpy array representing the 5-th sample
 ```

 For convenience, you can also pass in a wrapper function to be applied